Venqul/VenSur/README.md

 ## About This Fork
+This is a slightly modified version of Whitesur with ABTC compatability and extra features like safari homepage(credit to [neptune theme](https://github.com/yiiyahui/Neptune-Firefox)) and safari buttons.
+This theme is works only in dark mode  with this [theme](https://addons.mozilla.org/en-US/firefox/addon/dark-theme-for-whitesur/)

+## About This Easonwong's Fork

 This is an [Adaptive-Tab-Bar-Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour)-compatible version of Firefox WhiteSur theme
 To skip to the original `README.md`, please click [here](#firefox-whitesur-theme)